AroosaIjaz/AroosaIjaz.github.io/_portfolio/Disconnected.md

 If men were thinking for both of us, men in so many cultures and religions around the world would not be okay to treat women as their honor, property and a useful life-accessory.

-from how showing violence against women is so normal in movies...to how even the idea of an independent woman is defined through the lens of men....the examples go on and on....
+From how showing violence against women is so normal in movies...to how even the idea of an independent woman is defined through the lens of men....the examples go on and on....

 So...if men only gain in every way by keeping the power imbalance, can they ever sincerely join the women in fixing it?